Anivice/Sysdarft/doc/Sysdarft.md

 Before the discussion of program relocation, the concepts of *Absolute Code* and *Position-Independent Code* (PIC) need to be established first.

+#### Absolute Code
 Absolute code, and an absolute object module, is code that...runs only at a specific location in memory.
 The Loader loads an absolute object module only into the specific location the module must occupy[@iRMX86ApplicationLoaderReferenceManual].

+#### Position-Independent Code
 Position-independent code (commonly referred to as PIC) differs from absolute code in that PIC can be loaded into any memory location.
 The advantage of PIC over absolute code is that PIC does not require you to reserve a specific block of memory[@iRMX86ApplicationLoaderReferenceManual].

-If the code is BIOS, then its position and size in the memory is static and known.
+If the code is PIC, like BIOS, then its position and size in the memory is static and known.
-However, As a user program, its memory location is arbitrary and should not be predetermined.
+However, As a user program, which would not be able to and should not assume which specific part of memory is free, as its location in memory is arbitrary and should not be predetermined.
 The operating system loads it wherever it deems appropriate.
 Using absolute code will eliminate the flexibility of user programs;
 thus, position-independent code should be employed instead.